olikraus/boolean_cube/README.md

  - `-h` Show command line options
  - `-test` Execute internal test procedure.
 Requires debug version of this executable.
  - `-ojpp` Pretty print JSON output for the next '-json' command.
- - `-ojson <json file>` Provide filename for the JSON output of the next '-json' command.
+ - `-ojson <json file>` Provide filename for the JSON output. `stdout` will be used if the output file is not set.
  - `-json <json file>` Parse and execute commands from JSON input file.
+Multiple `-json` commands are allowed.

 The `-json` command will read the json data from the provided argument.
-Results are written to the previously specified output file (`-ojson`), considering the pretty print option (`-ojpp`).
-As a consequence it is required to specifiy `-ojson` (and `-ojpp`) before the `-json` argument.
+Results are written to the specified output file (`-ojson`), considering the pretty print option (`-ojpp`).
+Multiple `-json` will be combined and executed as a single list.

 A call might look like this:
 ```
 ./bcc -ojpp -ojson output.json -json input.json